Developer: Titus Publisher: Titus Released: 11/30/97 Genre: Racing

-I like racing games as much as the next man but the N64 became oversaturated in year one and only grew worse.
+I like racing games as much as the next man but the N64 became oversaturated in year one and only got worse over time.
 Was it really that easy to create racing games at the time?
-I wouldn’t be so harsh if so many during that era did not follow the same generic template.
-Titus was not a publisher I usually associate with the genre but Automobilli Lamborghini is a loose sequel to their SNES and PC game Lamborghini: American Challenge.
+I would not be so harsh if so many during that era did not follow the same generic template.
+Titus was not a publisher I usually associate with the genre but Automobili Lamborghini is a loose sequel to their SNES and PC game Lamborghini: American Challenge.
 By focusing on a single car manufacturer it had a unique selling point.
 The game itself is a bit generic but still solid overall.

 Automobili Lamborghini is an arcade racer with a large variety of modes.
 Both arcade and championship are where you can unlock most of the game’s content.
 Single Race is the game’s practice mode and Time Trial is self-explanatory.
 The difference between arcade and championship are significant.
 Arcade is a straight run through all six tracks where your position only matters in terms of unlocking new content.
 Championship is a lot like Mario Kart in that you are awarded points based on performance.
 It also has pit mechanics that you can somewhat control to further add depth.